Sharing Rules in Salesforce

 - For the rule type, select Based on record owner.

 - Specify which users’ records are shared.
-For owned by members, select a category from the first dropdown list and a set of users from the second dropdown list or lookup field.
+For owned by members, select a category from the first dropdown list and a set of users from the second dropdown list or the lookup field.

 - Specify the users who get access to the data.
-For Share with, select a category from the first dropdown list and a set of users from the second dropdown list or lookup field.
+For Share with, select a category from the first dropdown list and a set of users from the second dropdown list or the lookup field.

 - Select sharing access settings for users.